 We’re not necessarily recommending marrying or breeding your way to lower taxes here.
 While there probably have been people who have paired off or multiplied for the tax break, I think most of us can agree that it’s not really worth it to raise a human being (or go through a costly divorce) for a few thousand dollars a year.

 That said, if you are contemplating one of those life events, you may want to consider when the best — or worst — time to plan a child or marriage might be.
-If you’re saving money by taking a marriage standard deduction, you really should try to make it official before year-end.
+If you’re saving money by taking a married filing jointly standard deduction, you really should try to make it official before year-end.
 If marriage isn’t helping your tax bill, consider waiting until next year, when you have more time to plan for measures to help lower your tax bill throughout the year.